 Being smart with nutrients

-We’re now well into winter, with early spring not that far away.
-Both are times when nutrients are most at risk of leaving farms due to high rainfall, reduced pasture growth, lots of stock urine being deposited, soil compaction and pugging.
+Spring has sprung and with it comes an increased risk of nutrients leaving farms due to high rainfall, low pasture growth, lots of stock urine being deposited, soil compaction and pugging.

-That, as we know well, risks hitting farm production and damaging the health of waterways and groundwater.
+That has the potential to impact farm production and damage the health of waterways and groundwater.

 Some nutrients are more prone to loss than others, depending on the nature of the nutrient, soil type and climatic conditions.